Call (800) 583-4891

 PERMINATOR - VAPOR BARRIER

 Perminator is an underslab vapor barrier.
 It comes in 10 and 15 mil thicknesses and is made to reduce the penetration of moisture, water vapor and radon gas through the slap of the structure.
-Perminator also helps to reduce the growth of fungus, mildew, and mold.
+Perminator also reduces the growth of fungus, mildew, and mold.

 ✔ All items ship for free (standard ground, see map)